Aurora Config

 Request access to roles

 Applications can request access to roles by specifying an egress configuration.
-The egress configuration is a list, in the format outlined in the following table.
+The egress configuration is an object, in the format outlined in the following table.

 NameDefaultDescription

-accesscontrol/egress/[]/wanted_rolesList of wanted roles.
+accesscontrol/egress/<name>/wantedRolesList of wanted roles.
+Cannot be an empty list.
 Type list of Strings

 Aurora config example